graphql/graphiql/packages/graphiql/README.md

 ### Usage with React Router and `ssr: true`

-You need to mark GraphiQL as [client module](https://reactrouter.com/api/framework-conventions/client-modules) by adding `.client` to the file name.
+When using GraphiQL with [React Router’s SSR mode](https://reactrouter.com/api/framework-conventions/react-router.config.ts#ssr), you need to mark the GraphiQL component as a [client module](https://reactrouter.com/api/framework-conventions/client-modules) by adding `.client` to the file name.

 ```tsx
 // graphiql.client.tsx